Virtual Reality Rehab

 That made Liew wonder something that would change her work forever: “If you give someone a healthy body in VR, will that help them recover their health?”

-She launched a project in January 2016 with a grant proposal to the American Heart Association and received $150,000 to explore the possibility of a VR brain-computer interface to treat stroke survivors.
-She and her colleagues (initially her husband, but then other researchers) wanted to create something that was low-cost and portable.
+She launched a project in January 2016, submitting a grant proposal to the American Heart Association and receiving $150,000 to explore the possibility of a VR brain-computer interface to treat stroke survivors.
+She and her partners (initially her husband but then other researchers) wanted to create something that was low-cost and portable.
 Her lab, the Neural Plasticity and Neurorehabilitation Laboratory, was home base for the work.

-This is how it works: The system uses virtual reality as well as brain and muscle sensors to show arm and hand movement in the virtual world when the patient has activated the correct brain and muscle signals, even if the patient cannot move his or her arm or hand in the real world.
+This is how it works: The system uses virtual reality as well as brain and muscle sensors to show arm and hand movement in the virtual world when the patient has used the correct brain and muscle signals even if the patient cannot move his or her arm or hand in the real world.
 Over time, they can train the damaged circuits to work again.

 Ryan Spicer, a programmer analyst on the project, pointed out that older adults are generally a population that isn’t thought of as VR adopters — but some of them were very interested.
 The initial results showed that the healthy older adults were happy to use VR.
 Spicer says that, in the future, the activities and art could be tailored to each person’s interests.

 The team demonstrated the project at the South by Southwest festival earlier this year, and the experience was mind-bending for Liew.
 “Our booth was across the hall from NASA, and they had a Mars habitat.
 Whereas we had a system that was sewed together with my mom’s sewing machine,” she says, with a laugh.

 Still, she says they received great feedback during the conference.
 Out of 38 VR demonstrations, REINVENT won a special prize: Special Jury Recognition for Innovative Use of Virtual Reality Technology in the Field of Health.